Nazarii14/Products-Web-Scraper/README.md

-# Products-Web-Scraper
+# Web Scraper
-A Web-Scraper that parses Ukrainian e-commerce websites and selects the best option among all available product
+A web scraper that parses Ukrainian e-commerce websites and selects the best option among all available product

 To do:
 ## Websites